 Drainage districts are local governmental entities organized under a county drainage board for the primary purpose of draining lands for agriculture.
 A drainage district establishes a legal mechanism for managing drains and related facilities to ensure reliable drainage.
 Landowners who benefit from drainage must pay assessments to cover the cost of constructing, maintaining, and repairing district drains.
-Of the 72 counties in Wisconsin, 31 of them contain one or more drainage districts and can be located on an interactive map on the Wisconsin Department of Agriculture, Trade, and Consumer Protection website.
-See drainage districts.
+As of June 2021, the Wisconsin Department of Agriculture, Trade and Consumer Protection (DATCP) stated there were 190 districts located in 27 counties.
+See DATCP's drainage district website for additional information including an interactive map.